 Panjiri

 The results for sensory evaluation of panjiri revealed that treatment T1 obtained highest overall acceptability scores 7.74 with non-significant difference to that of both control samples (Table 4).
 Significant (p<0.01) variation was observed in colour, appearance, texture, taste, flavour and overall acceptability of T2, T3 and T4 samples when compared with control samples.
 Treatments such as T2, T3 and T4 showed non-significant difference among themselves with overall acceptability scores of 6.98, 6.48 and 6.42.
-Non-significant difference was observed in texture of T1 and T2 with the values of 7.9 and 7.5.
+Non-significant difference (p>0.05)was observed in texture of T1 and T2 with the values of 7.9 and 7.5.
 The results were supported by Srivastava et al. (2015) who conducted a study for developing weaning food by using germinated cereals and pulses flours and then organoleptic evaluation along with nutritional analysis of developed product was conducted.
 Flours of wheat, moong and bajra were mixed at various proportions for the preparation of sweet porridge and coded as T1, T2 and T3.
 The results for sensory analysis showed that T3 (20:15:65) scored highest in overall acceptability amongst all other treatments and it was concluded from the study that germinated grains flour can be effectively incorporated in weaning food.
 Similarly, composite flour mix was developed by Sharma et al. (2018) using whole wheat flour, malted sorghum flour, malted khesari dal flour, flaxseed powder and sweet potato flour at different ratios.
 The products formulated from sorghum based composite flour mix possess enormous functional properties in terms of protein, minerals, crude fibre and phytonutrients principally phenolic compounds like total flavonoids and total phenolics with strong antioxidant capability.

 Table 4: Sensory scores for malted flours based Panjiri (Mean±SE)